HappyGoFishing/pong-c/README.md

 RayLib is Licensed under the [zlib License](https://raw.githubusercontent.com/raysan5/raylib/master/LICENSE).

-##Building
+## Building
-###Recommended method via Makefile
+### Recommended method via Makefile
-Run make "windows", make "linux" or make macosx" to compile for your platform, builds are in the makebuilds/ directory.
+Run make "windows", make "linux" or make mac" to compile for your platform, binaries are compiled to the builds/ directory.
-###Codeblocks project
+### Codeblocks project
-Although mainly for my convenience and not recommended, you can try to use the codeblocks project on your computer, howver I havent tested if it works on other PCs.
+You can also try to configure the codeblocks project, however it has only been tested on Windows.